GenomeDK/genomedk-docs/content/news/2023-summer/index.md

 If you're an employee at AU, we strongly encourage you to familiarize yourself with the excellent [data protection ressources](https://medarbejdere.au.dk/informationssikkerhed/databeskyttelse/saerligt-om-forskning) published by the AU Information Security department.
 The ressources are a good introduction to GDPR and your responsibilities as an AU employee/student.

-# Still a few mugs left
+# Still a few free mugs left

 We still have a few GenomeDK mugs left (only the "formal" style though - sorry!).
 You're welcome to [pop by our office](@/help.md) and grab an exclusive first-edition mug.
 Got ideas for new merch?
 [Get in touch](mailto:support@genome.au.dk).